Celebrating National Financial Literacy Month

 Experiment for a week.
 Track everything you purchase.
 Yes, even write down the pack of gum bought at the convenience store.
 You will find that you may be spending money freely without giving it much thought.
 Once you start tracking, you’ll notice a shift in how you make decisions on purchases.
 You will start asking yourself, “Do I really need that pack of gum?”

 Don’t know where to start?
 Luckily, WFU offers CashCourse, a free and unbiased real‐life money guide.
 Get started now, register for a free account.
-When you sign up, you will be registered to win a $50 VISA gift card.
+Plus, participate in the weekly finacial literacy quizzes to test your knowledge and a chance to win “lunch on us” with a Chipotle gift card!
+At the end of april you will be entered to win a $25 VISA gift card.

 Here’s what you get with CashCourse:

 - A Budget Wizard to build your own monthly budget with your real income and expenses